GoCarrot/teak-unity/docs/working-with-unity.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To schedule a notification from your game, delivered to a different user of your game use::

-    IEnumerator TeakNotification.ScheduleNotification(string creativeId, long delayInSeconds,
+    IEnumerator TeakNotification.ScheduleNotification(string scheduleName, long delayInSeconds,
         string[] userIds, System.Action<TeakNotification.Reply> callback)

 Parameters
-    :creativeId: A value used to identify the message creative in the Teak CMS e.g. "daily_bonus"
+    :scheduleName: A value used to identify the message creative in the Teak CMS e.g. "daily_bonus"

     :delayInSeconds: The number of seconds from the current time before the notification should be sent.